AnimeshDev1999/Minimalist-bank/README.md

-# The Minimilist Mank (M-Bank) (Webapp)
+# The Minimalist Bank (M-Bank) (Webapp)

-The Minimilist Bank (M-Bank) is a powerful javascript based web application and a solo project built down from scratch to showcase the power of **javascript's data structures** and the **DOM manipulation**.
+The Minimalist Bank (M-Bank) is a powerful javascript based web application and a solo project built down from scratch to showcase the power of **javascript's data structures** and the **DOM manipulation**.

-The M-Bank web app is the part of the connected project website for the same which is under development. the M-Bank web app will be added to the M-bank commercial website (which is yet another project to showcase the power of **DOM manipulation**) as an option for the users if thew wish to try out the app.
+The M-Bank web app is the part of the connected project website for the same which is under development. the M-Bank web app will be added to the M-bank commercial website (which is yet another project to showcase the power of **DOM manipulation**) as an option for the users if they wish to try out the app.

 ## How to use ?